 I am originally from western New York but have made my home in Massachusetts with Keith and our dog, Mookie.
 I love peanut butter, to travel, being creative, and wish for a teleport machine any opportunity I get!

-This will be my third year on the BOD and fourth year in the club.
+This will be my fourth year on the BOD and fifth year in the club.
 I have owned two first gen Intrepids, three second gen Intrepids, and four 300m Specials.
 When I first came to the club, I had two 2003 Intrepid SXT.
 About three years ago, I also picked up my first 2004 300m Special with a good body, but the motor had a spun bearing.
 Having built many engines and done many transplants over the years, including a new engine in one of the Intrepids, I was up for the challenge.
 Fact of the matter is that I still haven’t installed the rebuilt engine yet even though it is ready to go in.
 In 2016, I bought my second 300m Special from a club member who was selling it.
 In 2017 after arriving home from Carlisle, I purchase my 2002 Special, and upon returning from Carlisle in 2018 I picked up my latest 2004 Special.
+Unfortunately, in 2019 I was forced to reduce my number of vehicles due to condo association rules.
+I sold two of my 300m’s to good homes with club members and junked one of the Intrepids.
+I’m currently down to one 300m which I try to store most of the time when there is salt on the roads, one 300m still awaiting the engine, and my original Intrepid (very much a daily driver utility vehicle) which I have had since it was new.
 I am well entrenched in LH cars and thus the club at this point.
 It is my pleasure to give back for all of the insight and advice that I have received!

 I live in Libertyville, IL, which is a northwest suburb of Chicago.
-I have been married to the same great woman, Cindy, for 42 years.
+I have been married to the same great woman, Cindy, for 43 years.
 We have three grown children and two grandchildren.
+Many have met my grandson Kyle as he is a regular with me at the Carlisle meet each year.
 I am currently a real estate agent after a long and successful career as a Regional Service Director for a major worldwide high-speed printer company.
 My passion has always been working on my cars and helping others fix theirs as well.
-I look forward to meeting many of you, renewing old friendships, and moving the club in a forward direction.
+I am very active on both the forum and the club Facebook page, always willing to help anyone and anywhere possible.
+On the side, I am a junkyard junkie and have accumulated many parts for the LH cars.
+If you need a part, odds are good that I either have it or can easily acquire it.
+Over the next year, I look forward to meeting and/or helping many of you, renewing old friendships, and moving the club in a forward direction.

 I have been a member of the club since 2002, lurked prior to owning a 300M and now own 2.
 My red car “FIREM” was the first and only brand new car I ever purchased.